manish-garodia/manish-garodia/projects/dba-essentials-test/manage-pdb/provision-pdb/provision-pdb.md

     Click **Next** to proceed.

-1. Select the storage options for the PDB, such as the storage type, the location to store data files and temporary files, and so on.
+1. You can select the storage options for the PDB, such as the storage type, the location to store data files and temporary files, and so on.

 	 ![PDB1 Storage - File System](./images/create-pdb-07-storage-fs.png " ")